cbmira01/Ollama-for-SQL-Server/readme.md

 ## Notes

 - UNSAFE assembly permission is required to allow external HTTP requests from SQL Server.
-- Use these function with caution as network operations can impact SQL Server performance.
+- Use these functions with caution as network operations can impact SQL Server performance.

 This project was written to investigate the Ollama API, and the use of AI as a code companion.

 Over 90% of the code in this project was written by GPT 4.
+GPT has suggested entire patterns of JSON library support, testing, documentation and project/solution structure.

 This project needs much better documentation and test coverage of the JSON library.